wish2023/tp/docs/UserGuide.md

 * Parameters can be in any order. e.g. if the command specifies `n/NAME t/TIME`, `t/TIME n/NAME` is also acceptable.
 * Items in square brackets are optional. e.g `n/NAME  [d/DURATION]` can be used as `n/Task1 d/1` or as `n/Task1`.
-* For some commands, if no parameters are specified, the command will still execute in a default way.
+* For some commands, if no parameters are specified, the command will execute using the default values for each parameter.
 * For dates, the program follows the DD-MM-YYYY format.
 * For time, the program follows the HHMM format.